AlikNT/cppbackend/sprint4/problems/bookypedia-2/solution/README.md

 ```

 #### Command DeleteAuthor
-The 'DeleteAuthor' command deletes the selected author, all of their books, and the tags associated with those books.
+The `DeleteAuthor` command deletes the selected author, all of their books, and the tags associated with those books.
 Books by other authors and their tags are not affected.
 ```Bash
 DeleteAuthor
 1 Jack London